 Clients seek Mike’s advice to navigate complex competition and foreign investment processes to achieve their most important commercial objectives.
 Specializing in cross-border transactions and governmental investigations into business conduct, he combines analytical precision with a pragmatic, solutions-oriented approach.

-Mike Caldecott is a senior associate in our Competition/Antitrust & Foreign Investment Group in Toronto with a focus on competition and antitrust law and foreign investment review.
+Mike is a Partner in our Competition/Antitrust & Foreign Investment Group in Toronto.

-Recognized by Who’s Who Legal as a Future Leader and Expert Guides as a "Rising Star – Competition & Antitrust", Mike provides clients with pragmatic and creative advice across all aspects of competition and antitrust law, including mergers, acquisitions and joint ventures, investigations into unilateral and co-ordinated conduct, distribution and supply-chain arrangements, deceptive marketing practices, competition compliance programs and merger appellate litigation.
-Mike also provides advice to clients on foreign investment review under the Investment Canada Act.
+Recognized by Who’s Who Legal as a Future Leader and Expert Guides as a “Rising Star” in Competition & Antitrust, Mike provides clients with competition and foreign investment law advice across all aspects of their activities, including mergers, acquisitions and joint ventures, governmental investigations into unilateral and coordinated conduct, distribution and supply-chain arrangements, deceptive marketing practices and competition compliance programs.
 He has extensive experience in a wide range of industries, in particular in telecommunications, media and technology, consumer products, infrastructure and transport, pharmaceuticals and financial services.